This creamy Boursin pasta is rich, garlicky and made with a simple 5-ingredient sauce. Better yet, it’s ready in just 10 minutes!

-If you’re looking for a way to turn the classic Boursin ‘Garlic & Fine Herbs’ Cheese into something other than an excuse to eat a whole pack of crackers, you’re gonna LOVE this pasta.
+If you’re looking for a way to turn the classic Boursin ‘Garlic & Fine Herbs’ Cheese into something other than an excuse to eat a whole pack of crackers, you’re going to LOVE this pasta.
+And you know I’m already the self-proclaimed king of Recipes using Boursin, so you’re in safe hands.
 Follow me…

 Boursin Cheese Pasta